SHOULD I GET A COVID-19 BOOSTER SHOT?

-Currently, Greenhouse is not offering the vaccine.
+Currently, Greenhouse is not offering the COVID-19 vaccine.
 Larger health systems and pharmacies that have the space to meet the storage requirements of the vaccine and monitor patients after the vaccine is administered are offering the vaccine.
 It is safe to go to your local pharmacy to receive your vaccine, which is administered by a pharmacist.
 To find a Vaccine site near you, you can also visit www.vaccines.gov.
 If you have received the vaccine, we recommend following the CDC’s guidelines for fully vaccinated people.